elenasinel/tech-week/docs/index.md

 * Participants must be between the ages of 11 and 18.
 * Participants must be studying in a secondary school, Sixth Form or college based in London
 * Each group must be made up of 2-4 members and has to be gender-diverse, unless it is a single gender school, i.e. per group there must be a minimum of one boy and girl.
 Multi-ethnicity, children from BAME groups and on Free Schools Meals are encouraged, so are LGBT
-* You must upload your video on YouTube and submit your video pitch no longer than 3 mins by 5 pm on May 24th for Round 1
+* You must upload your video on YouTube and submit your video pitch no longer than 3 mins by 5 pm on 4 June for Round 1
 * You must publish any and all code written on Github and provide links.
 You must document and provide an explanation of how it can be run.
 * You must be able to demonstrate that everyone within your group has contributed.
 * Parents are not allowed to mentor teams where participants are their children.
 * Code needs to be new and will be verified - it must not belong to any previous project

-# **Hackathon - Key Dates**

-Teens in AI Hack  runs from May 10-24 (Round 1) and through to June 10-12 (Final Round).
-### In Depth Schedule

-**Round 1: Video pitch**

-Competition opens May 10, 2019 - closes on 24 May, 2019

-All videos must be submitted by **5 pm May 24, 2019** on Devpost (https://teens-in-ai-hack-london.devpost.com/)

-**Regional Shortlisting:** (20 finalist teams announced June 1, 2019)

-**Final Round: Finals Demo Day** (June 10th and 12th at CogX)

-**10 June:** Come and get inspired at Europe's largest festival for AI, CogX

-**12 June:** Demo Day in front of Judges on Impact Stage at CogX - winners announced!

 # **Suggested Curriculum for the Hackathon**